Claude Julien (ice hockey): Return to Montreal

 On February 14, 2017, Julien was named the head coach of the Montreal Canadiens after Michel Therrien was relieved of his head coaching duties.
 This marks the second time in Canadiens franchise history Julien replaced Therrien, the first time being during the 2002–03 regular season.

 On November 30, 2017, Julien won his 100th game as the Canadiens' coach with a 6–3 win against the Detroit Red Wings.

 On August 12, 2020, following a loss to the Philadelphia Flyers in the Eastern Conference First Round, Julien experienced chest pains and was transferred to the hospital.
 Canadiens general manager Marc Bergevin stated that his chest pains had nothing to do with COVID-19.
 Kirk Muller, the associate head coach of the Canadiens, assumed the role of head coach for the rest of the first round of playoffs.

 On August 14, the Canadiens announced that Julien had a stent placed in one of his coronary arteries on August 13.
 It was also announced that he would be returning to Montreal to rest, and the chances of him being able to rejoin the team before the end of the first round were described by Bergevin as "very minimal".

 On February 6, 2021, Julien won his 200th game as head coach of the Canadiens in a 2–1 win over the Ottawa Senators.

 On February 24, 2021, Julien and associate coach Kirk Muller were fired by the Canadiens.

 St. Louis Blues

-On June 27, 2024, St. Louis Blues President of Hockey Operations and General Manager Doug Armstrong announced Julien will be an assistant coach for the team in the 2024-2025 season.
+On June 27, 2024, St. Louis Blues President of Hockey Operations and General Manager Doug Armstrong announced Julien would be an assistant coach for the team in the 2024–25 season.